luizbgomide/EclipsePhase2e-ptbr/src.clean_html/04/25-synthmorphs.md

 ### Immunity to Shock

 Synthmorphs have no nervous system to disrupt, and their optical electronics are carefully shielded from interference.
-Shock attacks temporarily disrupt wireless radio communications, however, impeding all mesh actions until the end of the next action turn.
+Shock attacks temporarily disrupt wireless radio communications, impeding all mesh actions until the end of the next action turn.

 ### Environmental Durability